Qix-/node-error-ex/README.md

 	- Values are functions that are passed the property named by *key* as the first argument and the `.stack`, split into an array of lines, as the second argument
+	- Functions that return falsey values are simply skipped
+	- Stack is passed as to allow direct stack message modification, if needed

 Returns a constructor (Function) that can be used just like the regular Error constructor.